shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 Twig blocks, functions, filters and the templates themselves can be removed or renamed only in a `MAJOR` release.

+### HTML
+Backward-compatible changes and additions to the HTML structure may be introduced in any release.

+Significant changes of the HTML structure should be avoided in `MINOR` and `PATCH` release.
+They may be introduced in a `MAJOR` release and they must always be described in detail in [upgrade notes](/UPGRADE.md) (in the *Application* section).

+The templates of the front-end are in the `project-base` repository, which means that [they're excluded form the BC promise](#project-base-repository).

 ### LESS / CSS
 Classes can be renamed only in a `MAJOR` release.